 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+In connection with our audit, we had one recommendation in the internal control letter noted as Finding 2020-1.